Intelligence Star: Antonio (Tony) J. Mendez

 Antonio Joseph Mendez (1940–2019).
 On 12 March 1980, President Jimmy Carter and the Director of Central Intelligence Admiral Stansfield Turner presented Antonio J. Mendez (also known as Tony Mendez) with the CIA's Intelligence Star for his heroic actions in the "Canadian caper", a covert operation in Iran.
 Mendez was a technical operations officer in the CIA.
 This position is similar to the job of the fictional character called "Q" in the James Bond series of books and movies.
 Mendez's primary skill was creating disguises and exfiltrating assets out of hostile areas.
 In 1979, Iranian student militants took 52 Americans hostage in the US Embassy in Tehran.
 Six U.S. embassy employees had managed to escape and hide out at the homes of Canadian diplomats living in the city.

-Mendez created a fake movie production company called Studio Six (named for the six embassy personnel).
-He made up a movie poster and took out advertisements in Hollywood trade papers, announcing the production of Argo, a fictitious film.
-Mendez flew to Tehran, Iran with six fake Canadian passports and a risky plan to present the embassy personnel as Canadian filmmakers.
-Keeping in mind the potential worst-case scenario should somebody be caught, Mendez disguised the American diplomats as Canadian filmmakers looking to make a movie in Iran.
-He then exfiltrated all the Americans, as Canadians, safely back to the United States.
+Mendez along with Edward Johnson, created a fake movie production company called Studio Six (named for the six embassy personnel).
+They made up a movie poster and took out advertisements in Hollywood trade papers, announcing the production of Argo, a fictitious film.
+Mendez and Johnson flew to Tehran, Iran with six fake Canadian passports and a risky plan to present the embassy personnel as Canadian filmmakers.
+Keeping in mind the potential worst-case scenario should somebody be caught, Mendez and Johnson disguised the American diplomats as Canadian filmmakers looking to make a movie in Iran.
+They then exfiltrated all the Americans, as Canadians, safely back to the United States.
 In 2012, the film Argo was based on the story of this rescue, starring and directed by Ben Affleck.
 Mendez retired and was a successful artist until his death in 2019 at age 78.